Police Misconduct

 What is considered police misconduct?

 Police misconduct is any action by a law enforcement officer that violates a person’s constitutional rights while acting under the authority of their badge.
-It covers a wide range — excessive force, unlawful searches, arrests without probable cause, racial profiling, coercion, and retaliation for protected activity.
-Not every bad or unfair police interaction qualifies legally, but when an officer crosses a constitutional line, that conduct is actionable under federal and New York law.
+It covers a wide range — excessive force, unlawful searches, arrests without probable cause, racial profiling, religious discrimination, coercion, and retaliation for protected activity.
+Not every bad or unfair police interaction qualifies legally, but when an officer crosses a constitutional line, that conduct is actionable under federal law and applicable state and local law.

-Excessive force and unlawful arrest are the most frequently litigated claims in New York.
-The NYPD had 9,249 tort claim filings in FY2024 — a 31.8% increase from the prior year — with excessive force complaints reaching their highest level since 2013.
+Excessive force and unlawful arrest are the most frequently litigated police misconduct claims nationwide.
+To illustrate the scale: the NYPD had 9,249 tort claim filings in FY2024 — a 31.8% increase from the prior year — with excessive force complaints reaching their highest level since 2013.
 Racial profiling is also widely documented: a federal monitor has been overseeing NYPD stop-and-frisk compliance since the Floyd v.
-City of New York ruling in 2013, and the most recent monitor report found the department still systemically failing to discipline officers for illegal stops.
+City of New York ruling in 2013, and recent monitor reports continue to find systemic failures in officer discipline.

 How do you prove police misconduct?

-The strongest cases combine multiple forms of evidence: body camera footage, CCRB complaint records and disciplinary history (now accessible after the 2020 repeal of Civil Rights Law § 50-a), civilian video, medical documentation, witness accounts, and prior lawsuit history against the officer or precinct.
-Pattern evidence — showing the officer or department has done this before — is particularly important in Monell claims against the City.
+The strongest cases combine multiple forms of evidence: body camera footage, civilian complaint records, and disciplinary history (accessible in New York City after the 2020 repeal of Civil Rights Law § 50-a; availability varies by jurisdiction), civilian video, medical documentation, witness accounts, and prior lawsuit history against the officer or department.
+Pattern evidence — showing the officer or department has done this before — is particularly important in Monell claims.
 An attorney can help you identify what’s available and file the right discovery requests before evidence is lost or destroyed.

 What are cops not allowed to do?

 Officers cannot search you, your home, or your vehicle without a warrant, probable cause, or your informed consent.
+They cannot initiate a stop without reasonable suspicion.
 They cannot arrest you without probable cause.
 They cannot use force beyond what is objectively reasonable given the circumstances.
 They cannot target you for stops or arrests based on your race, ethnicity, or religion.
 They cannot retaliate against you for filming them in public, asserting your rights, or refusing an unlawful order.
-And under New York’s Eric Garner Anti-Chokehold Act, officers cannot use a chokehold that causes serious injury — it’s a felony.
+In New York specifically, the Eric Garner Anti-Chokehold Act makes chokeholds that cause serious injury a felony — one of the strictest use-of-force statutes in the country.

 What falls under police misconduct?

 Police misconduct includes: excessive or deadly force, unlawful arrest or detention, illegal search and seizure, racial profiling, sexual assault or coercion, planting evidence or false reporting, failure to intervene when witnessing another officer’s misconduct, and retaliation against individuals for protected speech or activity.
-In New York, these claims can be brought under federal § 1983, the NY State Human Rights Law, or the NYC Human Rights Law — and NYC’s Local Law 48 removes qualified immunity as a defense in local court actions for unreasonable searches, seizures, and excessive force.
+These claims are primarily brought under federal § 1983.
+Depending on your jurisdiction, state and local human rights laws may also apply — in New York City, for example, the NYC Human Rights Law and Local Law 48 provide additional protections and remove qualified immunity as a defense in local court actions.

 What not to tell the police?